article do i replace a single fuel injector or the entire set

 How To

-Can You Replace One Fuel Injector Or The Full Set?
+Can You Replace One Fuel Injector or the Full Set?
 Read This!

 When dealing with a faulty or an old diesel fuel injector that needs replacement, a common question that comes up is whether one should replace the one faulty injector in your engine, or the entire set of diesel fuel injectors?

-Let’s say your check engine light turns on and you find that one of your fuel injectors is no longer working.
-Have you conducted a leak test?
-Have you done cleaning on the other injectors?
-Are there early signs of potential issues that may arise in your other injectors?
-Do these injectors have 50,000+ miles on them already?
-If you answered yes, to any of these questions, then we recommend replacing all four of your fuel injectors.
+If you answered yes, to any of these questions, there’s a good chance the rest of the injectors are not far behind in terms of wear.
 The reason why is that there may be a short while left before another one of your injectors gives out and starts having issues.
 Replacing one or four injectors is a process that costs you time and money, so its usually better to change all injectors at once while your machine is down.

 Tip #2: What Caused The Problem?